wseaton/sqlmesh/docs/integrations/github.md

 ## Environment Summaries

 ### Example Full Workflow
-This workflow involves configuring a SQLMesh connection to Databricks, configuring access to GCP to talk to Cloud Composer (Airflow), and caching pip installs
+This workflow involves configuring a SQLMesh connection to Databricks and configuring access to GCP to talk to Cloud Composer (Airflow)
 ```yaml
 name: SQLMesh Bot
 run-name: 🚀SQLMesh Bot 🚀